thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **updateUser**
 > void updateUser()

   Version: 9.0.0.cl or later  Updates a user object.
 You can modify user properties such as username, email, and share notification settings.
 You can also assign new groups and Orgs, remove the user from a group or Org, reset password, and modify user preferences.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example